 - Arms that hold closely—offering unconditional love.

-- Laughter that provides hope to a heart in pain.
+- The laughter that provides hope to a heart in pain.

 - A tongue that never ceases to offer words of wisdom and encouragement.